fnordomat/misc/README.md

 # misc
-Miscellaneous more or less handy stuff.
+Miscellaneous handy stuff.

+## rust
+Various tools written in [rust](https://www.rust-lang.org).
+- rust/dupes: find probable duplicate files by SHA256

 ## captive-be-gone
 Automate once, save time every time.
 A growing collection of shell scripts which save the savvy user from ever having to undergo the ignominy of clicking through a captive portal again.